1st infant in Kentucky surrendered anonymously at 'baby box'

 “This child was legally, safely, anonymously and lovingly placed inside of this Safe Haven Baby Box, and that speaks volumes about the parent,” Kelsey said.

-Republican state Rep. Nancy Tate, who sponsored the legislation, told WNKY-TV that it's her goal to have at least one box in every Kentucky county.
+Republican state Sen. Nancy Tate, who sponsored the legislation, told WNKY-TV that it's her goal to have at least one box in every Kentucky county.

-“It makes my heart full to know how supportive this project is,” Tate said.
+“It makes me heart full to know how supportive this project is,” Tate said.

-This story has been corrected to say Nancy Tate is a state representative, not a senator.